Xiaohao-Yang/Topic_Model_Generalisation/README.md

 Overall, Greg brings significant improvements to the original models in most cases regarding neural topical generalisation.

 # References
-Our code is based on the following repositories:
+Our code is based on the following implementations:

+For NVDM :

+For PLDA:
 ```python
 @MISC {Carrow2018,
     author       = "Stephen Carrow",